-While following state mandated guidelines may be one way to give yourself a starting point, it may not always be the very best way to go about getting yourself the coverage that you really need, because when push comes to shove, you could come up short if you get into an accident and need to file a claim.
+While following state-mandated guidelines may be one way to give yourself a starting point, it may not always be the very best way to go about getting yourself the coverage that you really need because when push comes to shove, you could come up short if you get into an accident and need to file a claim.

 While most people carry their car insurance card somewhere in their wallet or glove box, how much do you really know about the coverage that you pay for each month?
-By getting a primer on what you’re actually covered for – and what you may be paying for that you don’t need, and vice versa – it could make a big difference the next time you go out looking for a new policy.
+Getting a primer on what you’re actually covered for – and what you may be paying for that you don’t need, and vice versa – could make a big difference the next time you go out looking for a new policy.

 Car Insurance 101

 Most states require that drivers carry at least a minimum amount of liability coverage.
 This is the coverage that will pay the cost of damages that you do to others – either people or objects – with your vehicle.

 Typically, liability insurance is stated as a series of three numbers.
 For example, your policy may show it as: 50 / 200 / 25.
 What that means is that you have the following coverage:

 - The first number means that you have $50,000 (in this particular example) in coverage for each person who is injured in the accident.

 - The second number refers to the total amount that the policy covers, in thousands, for each accident.
 In this example, the total amount of coverage would be $200,000.

-- The third number refers to the amount of property damage that would be covered, in thousands.
+- The third number refers to the amount of property damage that would be covered in thousands.
 In this particular example, the amount of property damage covered would be $25,000.

 Collision and Comprehensive Coverage

 This refers to the coverage for damage to your vehicle if it hits – or is hit by – another vehicle or object.

 While many drivers who own older and less valuable vehicles may not carry this type of coverage (or they may carry very low levels of this coverage), collision and comprehensive coverage does make sense for those who own newer vehicles, as the cost to repair and/or to replace these vehicles can be quite high.

 Personal Injury Protection

 This type of auto insurance covers medical expenses – and sometimes lost wages – if you have been hurt in an accident.
 In some cases, the policy might also cover passengers in the vehicle, as well as pedestrians.

 Having uninsured motorist coverage can help to cover both you and your vehicle passengers if you are involved in an accident that is caused by a driver who does not have insurance.
-This type of coverage can also cover hit and run accidents.
+This type of coverage can also cover hit-and-run accidents.